jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/JDCloud-Distributed-Service-Framework-Level-Agreements-SLA.md

 #### 1. **Service Scope**

-JD Cloud Distributed Service Framework (JDSF) is a PaaS platform serving for JD Distributed Service applications, which, around the entire life cycle of JD Distributed Service, provides full support for management, observation/monitoring, etc. of JD Distributed Service, facilitating implementation by users of JD Distributed Service applications such as Spring Cloud, Dubbo, etc. Meanwhile, service management plug-in is provided to Spring Cloud to support functions such as service authentication, route policies, service traffic limit and log configuration.
+JD Cloud & AI Distributed Service Framework (JDSF) is a PaaS platform serving for JD Distributed Service applications, which, around the entire life cycle of JD Distributed Service, provides full support for management, observation/monitoring, etc. of JD Distributed Service, facilitating implementation by users of JD Distributed Service applications such as Spring Cloud, Dubbo, etc. Meanwhile, service management plug-in is provided to Spring Cloud to support functions such as service authentication, route policies, service traffic limit and log configuration.